 Hi/Hello, I'm(your first name, your last name/surname)

 Let me introduce myself a bit/briefly .

 I'm a / an (your profession)

 I graduated from your alma mater (Institute/University) in (year)

 I obtained my Masters degree from your alma mater (Institute/University etc.)

-I obtained my Bachelor's degree in (year)
+I obtained my Bachelor's degree in ( year )

 OR

 I have graduated from

-I have been trained as a (mathematician, physicist, historian, philosopher)
+I have been trained as a/an (a mathematician, a physicist, an economist)

 I'm interested in / the problems of

 My interest in the field was triggered by / the fantastic book ""

-my school teacher/university instructor/(prominent) university professor)
+my high school teacher/university instructor/(prominent) university professor)

 Right now, I'm studying at

 I'm doing my PhD degree at the department of

-I'm enrolled in the PhD program in (vour field) at (vour Institute/University/Center)
+I'm enrolled in the PhD program in (vour field) at (vour Institute/University/Center )

-I'm majoring in
+I'm majoring in спеціалізуюся у (галузі)

 My greatest achievement so far is

 I am passionate about science.

 My current research interests are in

 My research has resulted in

 Some of my key discoveries include

 My hobby is

 My hobbies are / include

 I guess five (three) words that describe me best would be

 ADD MORE TO YOUR PRESENTATION: see O. Ilchenko The Language of Science, pp. 259-261

-https://olgailchenkoauthor.files.wordpress.com/2017/01/2024 ilchenko revised etextbook-8-19-03-24.pdf
+https://olgailchenkoauthor.wordpress.com/wpcontent/uploads/2017/01/ilchenko revised e-textbook-8-20-12-24.pdf

-What I want to talk about today is...
+What I would liket to talk about today is

-Let me begin by asking you a question / by talking a little about...
+Let me begin by asking you a question / by talking a little about

 This talk is divided into three main parts.

 My presentation will take about 10 minutes.

 I'd be happy to answer any questions you have at the end of my presentation.
 And now I'd like to turn to... / I'd like to...